 Recognizing Ecstasy Addiction

-While ecstasy addiction is relatively uncommon, it sometimes occurs, especially as a component of a larger drug problem.
-Drugs affect everyone differently, and the signs and symptoms of addiction can vary from person to person.
-What’s more, users are often good at concealing addiction and will deny it when confronted.
+While ecstasy addiction is relatively uncommon, it does sometimes occur, especially as a component of a larger drug problem.
+Drugs affect each individual differently, and the signs and symptoms of MDMA addiction can vary from person to person.
+What’s more, many MDMA users are good at concealing their addiction and deny it when confronted.

 Like all drugs, MDMA causes distinct changes in the way a person thinks, feels, and behaves.
-While each person may be slightly different in how they are affected by a drug, some general signs of addiction include:
+While each person’s response to the drug may be slightly different, some general signs of MDMA addiction include:

 - Dramatic peaks and crashes in energy

-- Disrupted or irregular sleep or eating patterns
+- Disrupted or irregular sleeping and eating patterns

 - Inability to get up and function after a night out